Binge-drinking is having a lot of alcoholic drinks at any one time or continuously over several days or weeks.

-Binge-drinking can include drinking to get drunk or ‘get wasted’ as quickly as possible, or drinking to stay in a ‘good drunkenness state’ at parties, festivals or clubs.
+Binge-drinking can include drinking to get drunk or ‘get wasted’ as quickly as possible.
+It can also be drinking to stay in a ‘good drunkenness state’ at parties, festivals or clubs.

-Some teenagers think of binge-drinking and getting drunk as a ‘rite of passage’.
-They might do it on special occasions like 16th and 18th birthdays, school graduations or schoolies week.
+Some teenagers think of binge-drinking and getting drunk as a rite of passage or just part of having a good time.
+They might do it on special occasions like 16th or 18th birthdays, school graduations or schoolies week.
 Some teenagers binge-drink more often than that.

 Teenagers who binge-drink even once are at higher risk of:

 - getting alcohol poisoning, which can be fatal

 - not being able to look after themselves while drunk

 - taking dangerous risks and having accidents – for example, being killed on the road while walking home drunk

 - being involved in physical, verbal or sexual violence

 - having unsafe sex, picking up a sexually transmitted infection or getting pregnant

 - getting into situations they might later regret or feel embarrassed about.